 Cooling and Filtration

-It is important for the lifetime and reliability of a hydraulic system that the oil stays clean and within correct temperatures to avoid excessive wear and damage to any of the components in the system.
+It is essential for the lifetime and reliability of a hydraulic system that the oil stays clean and within correct temperatures to avoid excessive wear and damage to any of the components in the system.
 The Side-Power hydraulic system is designed to achieve this by having:

-A Air filter and strainer in filler cap
+A Air filter and strainer in filler cap.

-B High pressure filter with service indicator
+B High-pressure filter with service indicator.

-C Return filter with service gauge
+C Return filter with service gauge.

 D Dual internal oil cooler or tank mounted in-line return cooler and drain cooler.
-Setup and mounting will vary depending on selected tank unit and system setup
+Setup and mounting will vary depending on selected tank unit and system setup.

-E DC or hydraulic driven water pump for the oil coolers (optional)
+E DC or hydraulic driven water pump for the oil coolers (optional).